 Throughout the year, Projects Abroad provides a wide array of internship programs in various fields for prospective people.
 It can open up avenues for you to intern and work with the most professional high-level companies that are stationed in there.
 The portal also lists down chances for you to participate in a well-rounded, culturally immersive experience in community work.
 Again, there are many ways to engage with teaching institutes wherein you can register yourself and take teaching up as a profession.

-IVHQ, the world’s most trusted and affordable volunteer abroad organization places around 18,000 volunteers abroad annually and have over 10 years’ experience in providing safe, impactful and affordable volunteer abroad programs.
+IVHQ, the world’s most trusted and affordable volunteer abroad organisation places around 18,000 volunteers abroad annually and have over ten years’ experience in providing safe, impactful and affordable volunteer abroad programs.
 This is laid out in the Sri Lankan Embassy page very well

 Moreover, regular updates on the embassy page help you familiarise with what new ventures and projects are undertaken by the government of Sri Lanka, in which you can be a part.
 Language training programmes in multiple languages also open up multiple areas of study and thought.
 Sri Lankan Embassy facilitates a wide range of opportunities for globetrotters to take up.

 Applying for visas for travel can be a cumbersome process.
-However, the way to get a visa is pretty organized if you follow the rules that getting a visa entails.
-Keep yourself familiarised with the embassy website for any kind of governmental changes.
+However, the way to get a visa is pretty organised if you follow the rules that getting a visa entails.
+Keep yourself familiarised with the embassy website for any governmental changes.
 Always look out for the earliest ways of procuring a visa.
 Keep checking with the authorities for updates.
 This is something one must always do.
-It always helps bring progress in processes that involve in creating a visa.
-One must be always ready with the hard copies of documents for last minute checking and to avoid any kind of airport troubles.
+It always helps bring progress in processes that involve creating a visa.
+One must always be ready with the hard copies of documents for last minute checking and to avoid any airport troubles.
 Then there is also a need for added responsibility to check with the airport authorities before flying.
 This helps in making sure that all kinds of documents go handy with you.